kargaranamir/girt-data/README.md

 # GIRT-Data (GitHub Issue Report Template Dataset)

 GIRT-Data is the first and largest dataset of **issue report templates (IRTs)** in both YAML and Markdown format.
 This dataset and its corresponding open-source crawler tool are intended to support research in this area and to encourage more developers to use IRTs in their repositories.
-The stable version of the dataset, containing `1_084_300` repositories, that `50_032` of them support IRTs.
+The stable version of the dataset contains `1_084_300` repositories and `50_032` of them support IRTs.

 <p align="center">